 - Actuarial science

 - Dealing in securities, partnership interests, or commodities

 - Any business with a principal asset of a reputation or skill of one or more of its employees or owners

-If you have any questions about the QBI deduction – whether you qualify, whether you’re a specified service trade or business, or how to calculate it – connect with a tax professional.
-This could be a key deduction on your tax return and you’ll want to be sure that you don’t miss out or make mistakes.
+If you have any questions about the QBI deduction – whether you qualify, whether you’re a specified service trade or business, etc. – connect with a tax professional.

 Want to know if you qualify for the QBI deduction?
 Let’s talk!